 San Francisco-based IObit is best known as a popular developer of PC maintenance utilities, including IObit Uninstaller, Advanced SystemCare and Driver Booster.

 IObit Malware Fighter Pro is the lead product in the company's security range, and has what looks like a capable feature set.
-It boasts both the IObit and Bitdefender antivirus engines, anti-ransomware capabilities, URL blocking, webcam protection, and more.
+It boasts both the IObit and Bitdefender antivirus engines, anti-ransomware capabilities, URL filtering, ad blocking, anti-cryptocurrency mining, webcam protection, and more.

-The headline price looks reasonable at $20 (£15.35), until you look closely, realize this includes a 50% discount for year one only, and renews at $40 (£30.70).
-That's well above average, especially for a product which isn't from a specialist antivirus provider.
+The headline price looks great at $20, until you look closely, realize this includes a 50% discount for year one only, and renews at $40, and the license covers just one device.

 A very limited free build allows you to get a basic idea of how the package works.
 But we do mean basic – the free version doesn't include the Bitdefender engine, has minimal real-time protection, can't prevent ransomware attacks during the boot process, and apparently can't even 'detect malicious processes running in RAM'.
 Which sounds like a fairly fundamental issue, to us.